Deep Learning meets Nonparametric Regression: Are Weight-Decayed DNNs Locally Adaptive?

 This is a timely question to ask, partly because the bulk of recent theory of NN leverages its asymptotic Reproducing Kernel Hilbert Space (RKHS) in the overparameterized regime \citep{jacot2018neural,belkin2018understand,arora2019exact}.
 RKHS-based approaches, e.g., kernel ridge regression with any fixed kernels are \emph{suboptimal} in estimating functions with heterogeneous smoothness \citep{donoho1990minimax}.
 Therefore, existing deep learning theory based on RKHS does not satisfactorily explain the advantages of neural networks over kernel methods.

-We build upon the recent work of \citet{suzuki2018adaptivity} and \citet{parhi2021banach} who provided encouraging first answers to the question above about the local adaptivity of NNs.
-Specifically, \citet[Theorem 8]{parhi2021banach} showed that a two-layer \emph{truncated power function} activated neural network with a non-standard regularization is equivalent to the \emph{locally adaptive regression splines} (LARS) \citep{mammen1997locally}.
-This connection implies that such non-standard NNs achieve the minimax rate for the (higher order) bounded variation (BV) classes.
-We provide a detailed discussion about this work in \autoref{sec:warmup}. \citet{suzuki2018adaptivity} showed that multilayer ReLU DNNs can achieve minimax rate for the Besov class, but requires the width, depth and an artificially imposed sparsity-level of the DNN weights to be carefully calibrated according to parameters of the Besov class, thus is quite different from how DNNs are typically trained in practice.
+We build upon the recent work of \citet{suzuki2018adaptivity} and \citet{parhi2021banach} who provided encouraging first answers to the question above.
+Specifically, \citet[Theorem 8]{parhi2021banach} showed that a two-layer \emph{truncated power function} activated neural network with a non-standard regularization is equivalent to the LARS.
+This connection implies that such NNs achieve the minimax rate for the (high order) bounded variation (BV) classes.
+A detailed discussion is provided in \autoref{sec:warmup}. \citet{suzuki2018adaptivity} showed that multilayer ReLU DNNs can achieve minimax rate for the Besov class, but requires the artificially imposed sparsity-level of the DNN weights to be calibrated according to parameters of the Besov class, thus is quite difficult to implement in practice.

 \citep{oono2019approximation, liu2021besov} replaced the sparse neural network with Resnet-style CNN and achieved the same rate, but they similarly require carefully choosing the number of parameters for \emph{each} nonparametric class.
 We show that $\ell_2$ regularization suffices for \emph{mildly overparameterized} DNNs to achieve the optimal ``local adaptive'' rates for \emph{many} nonparametric classes at the same time.